TucanoCode04/my-obsidian-vault/5 - Brain/Fundamental of Technological Processes/Technological Processes/04 - Lithography.md

 ![[Pasted image 20251209001722.png]]
 (this slide is important )
 ##### Models and Simulations
 To optimize the lithography process and predict the outcome of different parameters, various models and simulations are used.
+In slide 44 we can even see the standing wave effects in the resist layer, where the intensity of exposure varies with depth due to interference between incident and reflected light.
+Look up the slides for more details on the models.
 ## References